lasseignelab/capture/README.md

 random number generation.
 - **CAP_RESULTS_PATH**: Path to where analysis results will be written.
 Defaults to `<project-path>/results`.
-- **CAP_VERIFICATIONS_PATH**: Path to where output verification files and the md5 result files they produce are written.
+- **CAP_VERIFICATIONS_PATH**: Path to where verification files and the result files they produce are written.

 Environment variables can be configured with the following configuration files.
 ```